-, the first person free running game.
-Mirror's Edge allocated a specific button command for tucking the player's feet up against her body to allow for greater clearance while jumping.
+Crouch jumping initially was born as an elite skill for dedicated players, but came full circle in Mirror's Edge, the first-person free running game.
+Mirror's Edge allocated a specific button command for tucking the player's feet up against their body to allow for greater clearance while jumping.

 "Crouch jumping" as defined here is not to be confused with jumping while crouched, such as was possible in many 80's and 90's side-scrolling games, e.g. the Super Mario franchise.
 In these cases, jumping while crouched was used to reach elevated areas with low clearance, or to take advantage of game bugs, sometimes passing level areas, or even dropping "behind" the level.

 - A famous example of crouch jumping comes from Halo: Combat Evolved, where skilled players could crouch jump to retrieve the active camo power up in the multiplayer map Hang 'Em High.